Europe's rich move assets amid euro fears

-LONDON Europe's richest investors are moving money out of euros amid fears the single currency may not survive a sovereign debt crisis, with U.S. dollars and yen among the favored destinations, bankers say.
+LONDON Europe's richest investors are moving money out of euros amid fears the single currency may not survive a sovereign debt crisis, with U.S. dollars and yen among the favoured destinations, bankers say.

-He described the trend as "between a trickle and a flood," highlighting U.S. dollars as the favored haven, followed to a lesser extent by Japanese yen.
+He described the trend as "between a trickle and a flood," highlighting U.S. dollars as the favoured haven, followed to a lesser extent by Japanese yen.

 British pounds are seen as too closely aligned to the fate of the euro zone to act as an effective buffer against a possible collapse in the currency union, he added, speaking on condition of anonymity.